grumdrig/slog/pqvm.md

 Fetch a value at a [distant] memory location and store it in the stack.

 	MEMORY[--SP] = MEMORY[DS + argument]

+Equivalent to

+	fetch DS
+	add argument
+	fetch
+	push

+So maybe we don't need these now that we have stack so we're not trying so hard for immediates.

 ### $5 store